-Chart patterns often form shapes, which can help predetermine price breakouts and reversals.
+Chart patterns often form shapes, which can help predetermine price action, such as stock breakouts and reversals.
 Recognising chart patterns will help you gain a competitive advantage in the market, and using them will increase the value of your future technical analyses.
 Before starting your chart pattern analysis, it is important to familiarise yourself with the different types of trading charts.

 Our Next Generation platform has several chart types on offer including the popular line, bar (OHLC) and candlestick charts.
 The best chart for you depends on how you like your information displayed and your trading level.
 You can find out more from our video on different chart types and their best uses.